 For example, it can be used to spread negativity that is usually exaggerated when it comes to crypto coins.
 It can create uncertainty about the future of that particular crypto, causing fear and doubtfulness.

-Once this has been fed to those who invest in crypto, this can then decrease the value of that particular crypto, digital assets, or in worst cases, the whole of the space of that cryptocurrency.
+Once this has been fed to those who invest in crypto in crypto site like FTX, this can then decrease the value of that particular crypto, digital assets, or in worst cases, the whole of the space of that cryptocurrency.